 See also increase_pure, increase_prometheus and delta.

 increase_prometheus(series_selector[d]) is a rollup function, which calculates the increase over the given lookbehind window d per each time series returned from the given series_selector.
-It is expected that the series_selector returns time series of counter type.
 It doesn’t take into account the last sample before the given lookbehind window d when calculating the result in the same way as Prometheus does.
 See this article for details.

 Metric names are stripped from the resulting rollups.
 Add keep_metric_names modifier in order to keep metric names.